javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 Another way to code faster (and much worse!) is to use single-letter variable names everywhere.
 Like `a`, `b` or `c`.

 A short variable disappears in the code like a real ninja in the forest.
-No one will be able to find it using the "search" of the editor.
+No one will be able to find it using "search" of the editor.
 And even if someone does, he won't be able to "decipher" what the name `a` or `b` means.

 ...But there's an exception.
 A real ninja will never use `i` as the counter in a `"for"` loop.
 Anywhere, but not here.
 Look around, there are so much more exotic letters.
 For instance, `x` or `y`.

 An exotic variable as a loop counter is especially cool if the loop body takes 1-2 pages (make it longer if you can).
-Then if someone looks deep inside the loop, he won't be able to figure out fast that the variable is the loop counter.
+Then if someone looks deep inside the loop, he won't be able to figure out fast that the variable named `x` is the loop counter.

 ## Use abbreviations